My Dashboard

 • How do I start a team?

 If you’d like to create your own team, you can do so during or after the registration process.
-During the registration process you’ll be prompted to join or create a team, and you can let us know the name of the team you would like to create.
-After registration, you can create a team by emailing Ride@BellRinger.org.
+During the registration process you’ll be prompted to join a team, create a team, or continue as a solo participant.
+After registration, you can create a team by logging into your Rider or Volunteer Dashboard and selecting the “Create a team” option.
+When you create a team, you become the team captain, or leader, of that team.
+You can always assign a new captain for your team by contacting BellRinger at Ride@BellRinger.org.

 • What is team fund sharing?